Skip to main content

 What We Do

-The objectives of the Health and Housing (PSH) Program in conjunction with the IEHP Housing program are:
+The objectives of the Health and Housing HUD CoC (PSH) Program are:

 · To house clients as quickly as possible.